yuanqing/sketch-sort-layer-list/README.md

 ### Sort Selected Layers By Name

-- Layers are sorted by their [natural sort order](https://blog.codinghorror.com/sorting-for-humans-natural-sort-order/)
+- Layers are sorted in alphabetical order

 ### Sort Selected Layers By Layer Position